Gijs6/stapler/README.md

 ## Quick start

-Create a folder with `stapler.toml`:
+1. Create a `stapler.toml` in your project root:

 ```toml
 [site]